Nærøyfjord: A Dramatic Fjord in Western Norway

-Norwegian geologist and writer Amund Helland wrote: “High and mighty mountains surround these fjords and valleys, which are among the most remarkable areas in Sogn.”
+Norwegian geologist and writer Amund Helland once remarked: “High and mighty mountains surround these fjords and valleys, which are among the most remarkable areas in Sogn.”
+Standing on the deck of a boat as it glides through the Nærøyfjord, it is easy to see why he chose those words.

-Convinced yet?
-If you want to visit one of Norway's best fjords, here's everything you need to know.
+If you are looking to experience one of Norway’s most breathtaking fjords, here is everything you need to know before you go.

 Where is Norway's Nærøyfjord?